darrenhaken/darrenhaken.github.io/_drafts/2015-01-19-kaizen in the trenches.md

 * Increased customer satisfaction
 * Faster recovery from disasters
 * Elimination of waste which impedes delivery

-### The pain
-Talk about pain points and why this might help

 ### Adopting Kaizen
 To really help with adopting, try and *visualise your process* and also strive for a *sustainable pace* at delivering software.